Virtual Khovanov homology using cobordisms: The topological category

 \textbf{The generators:}

-The \textit{generators} of $\Mor(\ucob_R(\emptyset)$ are the eight cobordisms from Figure \ref{figure1-1}.
-The cobordisms pictured are all between c-circles.
-Every orientable generator has a decoration from the set $\{+,-\}$ at every boundary component.
+The \textit{generators} of $\Mor(\ucob_R(\emptyset))$ are the eight cobordisms from Fig.~\ref{figure1-1} plus topologically equivalent cobordisms, but with all other possible boundary decorations (we do not picture them because one can obtain them using the ones shown after taking the relations below into account).
+Every orientable generator has a decoration from the set $\{+,-\}$ at the boundary components.
+We call these decorations the \textit{glueing number} (of the corresponding boundary component).

 We consider these cobordisms up to boundary preserving homeomorphisms (as abstract surfaces).
-Hence between circles with v-crossings the generators are the same up to boundary preserving homeomorphisms, but immersed into $\mathbb{R}^2\times[-1,1]$.
+Hence, between circles with v-crossings the (not pictured) generators are the same up to boundary preserving homeomorphisms, but immersed into $\bR^2\times[-1,1]$.

-The eight cobordisms are (from left to right): a \textit{cap-cobordism} and a \textit{cup-cobordism} between the emptyset and one circle and vice versa.
-Both are homeomorphic to a disc $D^2$ and both should have a positive gluing number.
-We denote them as $\iota_+$ and $\varepsilon^+$.
+The eight cobordisms are (from left to right): a \textit{cap-cobordism} and a \textit{cup-cobordism} between the empty set and one circle and vice versa.
+Both are homeomorphic to a disc $D^2$ and both have a positive glueing number.
+We denote them by $\iota_+$ and $\varepsilon^+$ respectively.

 Two \textit{cylinders} from one circle to one circle.
-The first should have two positive gluing numbers and we denote this cobordism as $\Id^+_+$.
-The second should have a negative upper gluing number and a positive lower gluing number and we denote this as $\Phi^-_+$.
+The first has two positive glueing numbers and we denote this cobordism by $\mathrm{id}^+_+$.
+The second has a negative upper glueing number and a positive lower glueing number and we denote it by $\Phi^-_+$.

-A \textit{multiplication-} and a \textit{comultiplication-cobordism} with only positive gluing numbers.
-Both are homeomorphic to a three times punctured $D^2$.
-We denote them as $m^+_{++}$ and $\Delta^+_{++}$.
+A \textit{multiplication-} and a \textit{comultiplication-cobordism} with only positive glueing numbers.
+Both are homeomorphic to a three times punctured $S^2$.
+We denote them by $m^+_{++}$ and $\Delta^+_{++}$.

-A \textit{permutation-cobordism} between two upper and two lower boundary circles with only positive gluing numbers.
-We denote this as $\tau^{++}_{++}$.
+A \textit{permutation-cobordism} between two upper and two lower boundary circles with only positive glueing numbers.
+We denote it by $\tau^{++}_{++}$.

 A \textit{two times punctured projective plane}, also called \textit{M\"obius cobordism}.
-This cobordisms is not orientable, hence it has no gluing numbers.
-We denote this as $\theta$.
+This cobordism is not orientable, hence it has no glueing numbers.
+We denote it by $\theta$.

+The composition of the generators is given by glueing them together along their common boundary.
+In all pictures the upper cobordism is the $C$ in the composition $C^{\prime}\circ C$.
+The decorations are not changing at all (except that we remove the decorations if any connected component is non-orientable) \textit{before} taking the relations as in the equations~\ref{eq-combrel12},~\ref{eq-combrel3},~\ref{eq-commasss},~\ref{eq-unitrel},~\ref{eq-permrel1},~\ref{eq-permrel2} and~\ref{eq-frobandco} into account.
+Formally, \textit{before} taking quotients, the composition of the generators also needs internal decorations to remember if the generators were glued together alternatingly, i.e. minus to plus or plus to minus, or non-alternatingly.
+But after taking the quotients as indicated, these internal decorations are not needed any more.
+Hence, we suppress these internal decorations to avoid a too messy notation.